lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 tags: tag1, tag2
 category: code
 author: Lukas Oppermann
-description: Learn how to build a php API with dingo & lumen: Model Relationships
+description: Learn how to build a php API with dingo & lumen\: Model Relationships
 preview: Our database structure is separated from the desired response, so we need to add model relationships to combine different tables to form sensible api responses.
 ---